 Agile Tool Feedback and Survey

-I would really like to get a sense of the tools people use and their levels of satisfaction they have with them.
-Will you please take a moment to complete a short tools survey.
-You can jump here to take the survey directly.
-Or see the results of the survey in my related post on Agile Tool Survey.
+I recently ran a short survey on agile tools to get a sense of the tools people use and their levels of satisfaction they have with them.
+You can see the results of the survey in my related post on Agile Tool Survey.

 I would love to hear your comments about the value or cost of agile tools.